gnolang/gno/docs/reference/standard-library.md

 ```

 ### GetOrigPkgAddr
-Returns the `pkgpath` of the original caller, if it exists (not an EOA).
+Returns the `pkgpath` of the current Realm.

 #### Parameters
 Returns **string**.